 NoHo Senior Villas is a 49-unit, 5-story, new construction, senior apartment complex located in North Hollywood.
-A total of 48 units will be set aside for MHSA eligible seniors and 1 unit will be reserved as a manager's unit.
+A total of 25 units will be set aside for MHSA eligible seniors, 23 units will be general affordable, and 1 unit will be reserved as a manager's unit.
+Of the 25 units for MHSA eligible seniors, 18 will be reserved for seniors who are chronically homeless.

-Tenant Selection consistent with MHSA Three-Year Program and Expenditure Plan: the MHSA Plan identifies a priority need of the chronically homeless population to "create more and better access to housing" through the development of "permanent supportive housing units with rental subsidy," which is the exact focus of the proposed subsidized units in the project.
+Tenant Selection consistent with MHSA Three-Year Program and Expenditure Plan: the MHSA

+Plan identifies a priority need of the homeless population to "create more and better access to housing" through the development of "permanent supportive housing units with rental subsidy," which is the exact focus of the proposed subsidized units in the project.
 Through the application of permanent, subsidized housing with supportive services for this population, this project will directly address identified and desired outcomes of the Plan, including but not limited to: decreased days of homelessness and in emergency shelters/transitional housing; increased number of days of permanent housing; increased access to benefits, mental health and substance abuse treatment; increased physical health stability and increased access to vocational and educational opportunities for the identified target population of homeless persons with mental illness.